 A vascular disease is a condition that affects the arteries and veins.
 Most often,

-vascular disease affects blood flow, either by blocking or weakening blood
+a vascular disease affects blood flow.
+It may do this by blocking or weakening blood

-vessels,

-or by damaging the valves that are found in veins.
-Organs and other body structures
+vessels.
+Or it may by damage the valves that are in veins.
+Organs and other body areas

-may be damaged by vascular disease as a result of decreased or completely blocked
+may be harmed by vascular disease due to partly or fully blocked blood flow.

 What causes vascular disease?

 Atherosclerosis.
 This is a buildup of plaque.
 Plaque is a deposit of fatty substances, cholesterol,

 cell waste, calcium, and fibrin.
 It can build up in the inner lining of an artery.